usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

 The teacher assistant and teacher assistant office hours for this course will be posted on [Piazza]({{ site.data.info.links.piazza.link }}) at the start of the semester.

 <i class="fas fa-envelope-open-text"></i>
-See the [Communication Policy](#communication-policy) for how to contact the instructor and TAs.
+See the [Communication Policy](#communication-policy) for how to contact the instructor and TA.
 {: class="notification" markdown="1" }

 ### Prerequisites

-The prerequisite for this class is [CS 245 Data Structures and Algorithms](https://catalog.usfca.edu/preview_course_nopop.php?catoid=22&coid=186459) with a letter grade of C or higher.
+The prerequisite for this class is [CS 110 Intro to Computer Science I](https://catalog.usfca.edu/preview_course_nopop.php?catoid=22&coid=186443) with a letter grade of C or higher.
 You may not take the prerequisite at the same time as this class.

-There is a lab corequisite of [CS 212L](https://catalog.usfca.edu/preview_course_nopop.php?catoid=22&coid=189646) that you must take at the same time as this class.

 ### Required Materials

-This course utilizes resources and software that are freely available for enrolled students.
-There are no required books.
+This course will use [Big Java:Early Objects 6th edition](https://www.wiley.com/en-us/Big+Java:+Early+Objects,+6th+Edition-p-9781119141594) as the textbook.
+The [4th edition of this book](https://go.oreilly.com/university-of-san-francisco/library/view/-/9780470509487/?ar) is freely available to enrolled students through USF library.
+This course utilizes software that are freely available for enrolled students, such as Java SDK and Eclipse.

 ### Important Dates